JoanStinson/CandyCrush/README.md

 Currently in WIP!
 Available features:
 - Intro cinematic
-- Initial grdi of candies generation from file
+- Initial grid of candies generation from file
 - Candy swap
 - Candy grid clear
 - Score, moves and target with textures